Well what a year it's been for our small but perfectly formed Society!

 Micky Heasman has continued in his triple roles as Vice Chairman, Treasurer and Membership Secretary which provides a full overview of membership data and subscriptions

-His efforts as informal recruitment officer mean that membership numbers continued at a very healthy level during 2023 with 78 full members at the end of the year, 11 junior members and 2 honorary members
+His efforts as informal recruitment officer mean that membership numbers continued at a very healthy level during 2024 with 79 full members, 11 junior members and 2 honorary members

 While Micky will be providing his own financial report and accounts to the AGM, I'm delighted to say that thanks to his sound management, the Society is in very good financial health with a strong membership and regular input from new members this year